PedCoelho/gather-town-scripts/README.md

 -   Consider the impact and usability of displaying other players on the minimap
 -   Add debug function
 -   Teleport directly to the coordinate clicked (easier)

+### ⏳ KNOWN BUGS

+-   At the moment, when a player enters a portal, map.update doesn`t get triggered.
+This probably has to do with the fact that we are only triggering map renders when somebody moves in the current map.